ada-x64/cubething.dev/static/posts/building_this_site.md

 snippet: How I built this website using Deno, Fresh, and Tailwind CSS.
 Also includes server setup with Debian, OpenSSH, and Nginx.
 ---

-With the perpetual living death of social media, I've been looking for a place to put my spare thoughts - hopefully one that isn't owned by a corproate mass whose sole goal is to monetize my inner monologue.
+With the perpetual living death of social media, I've been looking for a place to put my spare thoughts - hopefully one that isn't owned by a corporate mass whose sole goal is to monetize my inner monologue.
 To that end I've decided to make a little blog.
 It's also served as a nice design and technical challenge, and I'm pretty happy with the results so far.

 [[toc]]